pascallaliberte/pascallaliberte.me/change-anything/index.md

 </div>

 <div class="right" markdown="1">
-### Mental models
+### 2. Mental models

-Stay on the right path by catching and rewriting your thoughts as they come up.
+Stay on the right path by catching and rewriting your thoughts before they take over.

 <div class="taskpaper" markdown="1">
 ### What am I so sure about?